-The reasoning is fallacious, because John Doe could be pompous even if he is not a politician, say if, for example, he is a law professor.
-Expressed as an Euler Circle (where Politicians are "PL", Pompous is "PM", and John Doe is "JD"):
+The reasoning is fallacious, because John Doe could be pompous even if he is not a politician, say if, for example, he is a college professor.
+Expressed with Euler Circles (where Politicians are "PL", Pompous is "PM", and John Doe is "JD"):

-If Circle PL is the universe of all politicians, and Circle PM is the universe of pompous persons, and Circle JD is John Doe, then to say that all PL is PM (i.e., all politicians are pompous) means that the Circle PL is inside Circle PM.
-But as the Euler Circle shows, there are members of Circle PM that are not members of Circle PL.
-So it cannot be said that because the person is within Circle PM he is therefore within Circle PL.
+If Circle PL is the universe of all politicians, and Circle PM is the universe of pompous persons, and Circle JD is John Doe, then to say that "all PL is PM" (i.e., all politicians are pompous) means that the Circle PL is inside Circle PM.
+Likewise, to say that "John Doe is pompous: means that the Circle JD is inside the Circle PM.
+But as the Euler Circles show, the fact that the Circle of PLs and the Circle of JD are both within the Circle of PM does not guarantee that the Circle of Pls and the Circle of JD coincide.